ckrack/ckeditor_imageresponsive/README.md

 ## Installation

  1. Download the package.
- 2. Extract 'imageresponsive' directory into ckeditor/plugins/ directory.
+ 2. Extract files and save them in ckeditor/plugins/imageresponsive directory.
  3. Enable the plugin:
     `config.extraPlugins = 'imageresponsive';`